stevejhiggs/nextjs-rapid-starter/README.md

 ## Available commands

 - `yarn start` - start the app running locally in dev mode
+- `yarn test` - run the tests
-- `yarn test` - run the tests in watch mode
+- `yarn test:watch` - run the tests in watch mode
 - `yarn test:ci` - run the tests for ci/cd + generate a coverage report
-- `yarn test:updateSnapshots` - update the generated files used for snapshot testing
 - `yarn lint` - lint the codebase, applying fixes where possible
 - `yarn lint:ci` - lint the codebase, erroring out if code does not meet requirements
 - `yarn analyze` - show what takes up the space in the bundle
 - `yarn security:licenses` - show what licenses are in use, failing on GPL
 - `yarn security:packages` - show any security issues with packages, failing on critical issues
 - `yarn build` - build the app ready for production
-- `yarn production` - run the built package
+- `yarn start:production` - run the built package

 ## How do I get started making changes?